The four main stages of applying for a deputyship order:

 - You must complete and send your application to the Court of Protection (COP) with the application fee.
 Your application form must include an assessment of mental capacity which must be completed by a medical practitioner or social worker.
 These forms include information on why they lack capacity and their quality of life(if from birth, an accident that caused a brain injury, or a disease like dementia).

-- Serve a notice to the following people with the application:
+- You must serve a notice on the following people during the application process:

-- The person who you are applying to be a deputy for
+- The person who lacks mental capacity and who you are applying to be a deputy for.

-- Confirm to the Court of Protection that you have served notice
+- You must confirm to the Court of Protection that you have served the above notices.

-- The Court of protection will contact you to confirm the following:
+- The Court of Protection will then contact you to confirm the following: